andywdahl/rgwas/README.md

 quantile( pvalsb['Hom',] )
 quantile( pvalsb['Het',] )
 ```
 This can be performed for all traits with an `apply` function or for loop.
+Because MFMR does not need to be refit, testing with `interxn_tst` just amounts to performing linear regression t/F-tests, for which `interxn_tst` is essentially just a (hopefully) helpful interface.

-Covariates with negligible phenotypic effects, on the other hand, can be ignored when fitting MFMR.
-This is very similar to fitting linear mixed models with variance components learned assuming each individual SNP has roughly zero effect.
-In this scenario, testing can be done independently of fitting MFMR.
-So I take the original MFMR fit, treating all covariates in `cbind(1,X0,X,G)` as heterogeneoues, i.e. `out`.
-Then, using these subtypes, I perform standard fixed effect tests for SNP-subtype interaction:
+To get positive results for SNP heterogeneity, I add a small effects of SNP 1: a homogeneoues effect on quantitative trait 2, and a heterogeneoues effect on quantitative trait 1:
 ```R
 # add small g effect to first two quantitative traits
 Y <- scale(Y)